Frank Olson: Disaffection

 Other captured Americans such as Colonel Walker "Bud" Mahurin made similar statements.
 The United States government threatened to charge some POWs with treason for cooperating with their captors.
 After their release, the prisoners of war would publicly repudiate their confessions as having been extracted by torture.
 On 27 July 1953, the Korean Armistice Agreement was signed, launching Operation Big Switch, the repatriation of Korean War POWs.
 Twenty-one American POWs refused repatriation and defected, and the returning POWs were viewed as potential security risks.
 As a result, debriefings became "hostile investigations in search of possible disloyalty".
 The day the armistice was signed, Olson, a bacteriologist, arrived in Northolt, UK.
 Olson's home movies from the trip indicate he traveled to London, Paris, Stockholm, and Berlin.
 Upon his return, Olson's mood was noticeably changed, according to his family.
 According to coworker Norman Cournoyer, Olson had witnessed interrogations in Europe and become convinced that the United States had used biological weapons during the Korean War.
 Journalist Gordon Thomas claims that Olson subsequently visited William Sargant, a British psychiatrist with high level security clearances.
 According to Thomas, Sargant reported that Olson had become a security threat and his access to military facilities should be limited.

 Olson had spent a decade at Detrick and knew all the secrets of the Special Operations Division.
-He frequently traveled to Germany to witness interrogation sessions in multiple secret prisons (Evidence places Olson in Frankfurt, Berlin, and Heidelberg), where the victims would occasionally die from trauma of the tactics used.
+He frequently traveled to Germany to witness interrogation sessions in multiple secret prisons (evidence places Olson in Frankfurt, Berlin, and Heidelberg), where the victims would occasionally die from trauma of the tactics used.
 Olson was one of the several SOD scientists who traveled to, or through, France in the summer of '51 when the French village of Pont-Saint-Esprit was poisoned by naturally occurring ergot, the fungus from which LSD was derived.

-If American forces did use biological weapons during the Korean War (there is circumstantial evidence but no concrete proof), Olson would know.
-The prospect that he might reveal what he had seen or done was a terrifying thought.